marconurmberg/ebanx-account-api/README.md

 - [intl](http://php.net/manual/en/intl.requirements.php)
 - [mbstring](http://php.net/manual/en/mbstring.installation.php)

-> [!WARNING]
-> - The end of life date for PHP 7.4 was November 28, 2022.
-> - The end of life date for PHP 8.0 was November 26, 2023.
-> - If you are still using PHP 7.4 or 8.0, you should upgrade immediately.
-> - The end of life date for PHP 8.1 will be December 31, 2025.

 Additionally, make sure that the following extensions are enabled in your PHP:
 - json (enabled by default - don't turn it off)
 - [mysqlnd](http://php.net/manual/en/mysqlnd.install.php) if you plan to use MySQL
 - [libcurl](http://php.net/manual/en/curl.requirements.php) if you plan to use the HTTP\CURLRequest library